DiaRar/oopp-project/README.md

 ![Edit Participant Page](docs/images/editParticipant.png)

-To add a new expense, a user can just click the add expense button and it will lead you to the `add expense` page:
+To add a new expense, a user can just click the add expense button, and it will lead you to the `add expense` page:
 ![Add Expense Page](docs/images/addEditExpense.png)

 To edit an expense, a user can click on the `edit` icon next to a created expense, similarly,